caiosba/drupal-css-editor/README.md

 the browser, using a rich text editor with syntax highlighting and live preview.

-The module has just one option in its configuration page: you choose which themes can use the custom CSS feature.
+The module has just one option in its configuration page: you can choose which themes can use the custom CSS feature.
 So, on the settings page of each theme enabled to use this feature, it will be displayed a textarea where the admin can type custom CSS code.
 He can choose to